jnunyez/synchronization/README.md

 The timing stack is deployed in our OpenShift cluster, how do we know it is synchronizing the clock in the Silicom Timing Synchronization card?
 It is easy.
 The timing synchronization software stack exposes an API based on gRPC to query timing status information.

-1. Execute a grpc client in the container exposing the gRPC API.
+1. Execute a gRPC client in the container exposing the gRPC API.
 This command below launches gRPC client:

 ```console
 oc exec -it gm-1-du3-ldc1-tsync-pkxwv -c du3-ldc1-grpc-tsyncd -- tsynctl_grpc